Enough is Enough (party): History

 Only several months later, Dušan Pavlović left the DJB.
 This led to another wave of leaving.
 Another five deputies leave the DJB parliamentary club.
 By the mid-November 2018, DJB was reduced to only two deputies in the Assembly (Radulović and Stamenković) and no parliamentary club.

 In the 2018 Belgrade election, a combined DJB–Dveri list failed to pass the electoral threshold.
 Saša Radulović subsequently stepped down as president of the party on 6 March 2018, along with all deputy presidents.
 On 21 April 2018 Branislav Mihajlović, head of the DJB in Bor, was elected party president.
 On 8 November 2018 Branislav Mihajlović was dismissed and replaced by deputy party president Branka Stamenković as a temporary leader.
 DJB joined other opposition parties in National Assembly sessions boycott.

 On 14 December 2018, group of former DJB MPs formed centrist Party of Modern Serbia.

 On 19 October 2019, Saša Radulović was re-elected as party leader, while Branka Stamenković was elected deputy president.
 On 7 March 2020.
 DJB declared 2020 Serbian parliamentary election boycott together with Alliance for Serbia coalition and Social Democratic Party.
-They eventually decided to participate in the elections, but failed to pass the 3% threshold (earned 2.32%), thus becoming non-parliamentary organization.
+They eventually decided to participate in the elections, but failed to pass the 3% threshold (earned 2.32%), thus becoming non-parliamentary organisation.

 DJB took part on the 2022 parliamentary elections in coalition with Milan Stamatović (mayor of the Čajetina municipality and the leader of Healthy Serbia movement), and doctor Jovana Stojković, known for her anti-vaccine attitudes.
 They ran under the name Sovereignists, but again failed to clear the 3 per cent threshold.
 After the April elections, DJB became inactive until February 2023, when it was announced that it would become politically active again.